PayFabric/APIs/Sections/Wallets.md

 ]
 </pre>

-Get Credit Cards or eChecks (Query with Paging)
+Retrieve Credit Cards / eChecks (Query with Paging)
 -----------------------------------------------

 * `GET /rest/api/wallet/get?customer=John+Doe+Ltd&tender=CreditCard&fromdate=01-01-2015&page=1` will return the credit cards or eChecks for a customer depending on the tender type (_CreditCard_, _ECheck_) after the specified date